 *Please note that exact time frames may vary depending on testing options, the following plan is based on testing available at this time.

 Robust testing protocols will be one of the cornerstones of our success this summer.
 Our testing protocols will be based on the accepted science as recommended by the CDC.
 Because testing results for COVID-19 generally trail exposures by a few days we will be testing multiple times before expanding the size of our pods.

-All campers and staff will be required to have a negative PCR test approximately 5 days before opening day.
-We will test again upon arrival at camp and a third time on-site five days into each session.
-We will likely utilize pool testing as well during the session as an ongoing surveillance method.
+All campers and staff will be required to have a negative PCR test approximately 3 – 5 days before opening day.
+We will test again upon arrival at camp, on-site six days into each session, and again 13 days into camp.
 Tests will also be on hand if a camper or staff member displays symptoms.
 We are currently in the process of creating a partnership with a test provider and will release additional information closer to the summer.

 What If My Child Tests Positive For COVID-19 Just Before Camp Or At Camp?

 If a child tests positive from the at-home PCR test, we will follow current CDC guidelines to determine the required quarantine period for your child, and if possible, work with your family to create a plan for late arrival.